Taqib/Coding-Challenge---Wall-Street-Docs/README.md

 Error: 1 chart(s) linted, 1 chart(s) failed
 ```
 Note: I am not used to helm & also have very little knowledge on this tech.
+I tried my best but couldn't figure out as i am super busy with client project so i got very little time after office hour.So please accept my appologies in this regards.

 [Metrics](https://github.com/Taqib/Coding-Challenge---Wall-Street-Docs?tab=readme-ov-file)